ayonli/ngrpc/README.md

 ### Explanation

-- `package` This is the package name in the `.proto` files.
 - `namespace` This is the directory that stores the service class (`.ts`) files, and is the root namespace of the services.
-Normally, this option is omitted or set to the same value as `package`, but it can be set to a different value to achieve aliasing.
+Normally, this option is omitted and use `services` by default.
 - `entry` The entry file that is used to spawn apps.
     Normally, this property is not required because the CLI command will use the default entry file for us.

-    If a custom entry file is provided, it's spawned with the arguments `appName [config]`, we can use `process.argv[2]` to get the app's name and `process.argv[3]` to get the config filename (if provided).
+    If a custom entry file is provided, it's spawned with the arguments `appName`, we can use `process.argv[2]` to get the app's name.
 Please take a look at the example [main.ts](./main.ts).
 - `importRoot` Where to begin searching for TypeScript / JavaScript files, the default is `.`.
 If given, we need to set this property the same value as the `outDir` compiler option in the `tsconfig.json` file.